DennisSchulmeister/ModularMusicController/Experiments/ESP32-Webserver/README.md

 ```

 It is worth to check the [ESP32 page](https://docs.platformio.org/en/latest/platforms/espressif32.html)
-in the PlatfromIO documentation to see which other options exist.
+in the PlatformIO documentation to see which other options exist.

 ### ESP32 Flash Memory Size